pic

 1.0

-Warning! - For-Loops Should be Wrapped in Functions
+Warning! - For-Loops Should Always be Wrapped in Functions

 Mutations Via .=

-In terms of syntax, broadcasting serves as a streamlined alternative to for-loops.
-This principle even extends to mutations, which can be implemented by broadcasting the assignment operator =.
-The syntax for this is x[<indices>] .= <expression>, where <expression> can be either a vector or a scalar.
+Broadcasting provides a streamlined alternative to for-loops.
+This principle extends to mutations as well.
+The implementation is based on the broadcasting of the assignment operator =, denoted as .=.
+Specifically, the syntax is x[<indices>] .= <expression>, where <expression> can be either a vector or a scalar.

-In the specific case of x[<indices>] on the left-hand side and a vector for <expression>, the .= operator produces the same outcome as using = with a corresponding collection.
-In fact, using = rather than .= in these cases tends to be more performant.
+When in particular x[<indices>] appears on the left-hand side of .= and <expression> is a vector, the .= operator produces the same outcome as using =.
+In fact, using = rather than .= tends to be more performant in those cases.

 x = [3, 4, 5]